systemsomicslab/mtbinfo.github.io/MS-DIAL/tutorial.md

 #### Alignment tab
 ![alt](images/image_117.png)

 *Parameters*: If you already have a suitable quality control (QC) data, typically a mixed sample data, then specify the QC file here.
 All sample data will be aligned to this QC file.
 The RT and MS1 tolerances for peak alignment depend on your chromatographic conditions (see MS-DIAL mathematics for details).
 If you want to remove specific peaks that are not fully detected in the alignment, specify the peak count filter.
-If you can prepare many QC sample data, tick the “QC at least filter” box.
+If you can prepare many QC sample data, tick the “Detected in all QCs” box.
 Then a peak will be removed if it is missing in any of the QC samples.

 **Note:** When you execute the compound identification, the representative spectra with identification results are automatically determined from one of imported files which has the highest identification score.
 In the case that an alignment spot is not identified in any samples, the MS/MS spectrum of one sample which has the highest ion abundance in imported files is assigned as the representative spectrum.
 <br />